0

 Adding a Rule

-When inserting a rule into a pathway in Release 7.4 on, both the TRUE and FALSE legs are connected to the next node by default.
+When you insert a rule into a pathway in v7.4+, the system connects the TRUE and FALSE to the next node by default.
+To complete the logic step you should do one of the following:

-• drag and drop one of the outputs to an alternative node
+• Drag and drop one of the outputs to an alternative node.

 Reply Oldest first